rhyolight/numenta-web/packages/numenta.com/pages/machine-intelligence-technology/numenta-in-a-nutshell/_content/_left.md

 ---
 title: Numenta in a Nutshell
-description: "We are a team trying to solve one of science’s grand challenges– how the brain works and how brain principles will be used in artificial general intelligence.
+description: "We are a team trying to solve one of science’s grand challenges– how the brain works and how brain principles will be used in Artificial General Intelligence.
 Numenta is one of the few teams developing large scale brain theories that are biologically constrained, testable and implemented in software."
 keywords: artificial general intelligence Numenta
 ---